 Alternative Eligibility Thresholds.
 Internet Essentials eligibility is importantly based on household income and family composition, the latter of which I cannot directly measure from the HMDA or GSE Data.
-While the fact that income conditional on homeownership does not increase helps rule out the possibility of an ineligible household becoming ineligible again, my analysis still suffers from the concern that the choice of income thresholds does not precisely identify truly eligible households.
-As such, the validity of my findings would be undermined if I find positive treatment effects on refinancing activity when using groups of lower-middle income households that are both unlikely to be impacted by Internet Essentials.
-In column 2 of Table 9, I show that assigning a placebo treated group at the 5-6 person income threshold and control group at the 7-8 person income threshold does not yield statistically significant effects on mortgage refinancing.
-The disappearance of an effect confirms that my criteria coincides with actual eligibility and that income-based differences in refinancing trends alone cannot explain the findings.
-In unreported analysis, I also verify that expanding the control group to households within the 5-7 person income threshold does not materially change the results.
+The fact that income conditional on homeownership does not increase helps rule out the possibility of an eligible household becoming ineligible again; still, my analysis still suffers from the concern that the choice of income thresholds does not precisely identify truly eligible households.
+As such, the validity of my findings would be undermined if I find positive treatment effects on refinancing activity when using comparable groups of households (one with higher income than the other) that are both unlikely to be impacted by Internet Essentials.
+In column 2 of Table 9, I show that assigning a placebo treated group at the 5-6 person family income threshold and control group at the 7-8 person family income threshold does not yield statistically

-$^{20}$ A 6.7 percent increase off a base of 65 percent implies a 4.4 percentage point increase in prepayment.
+24A 6.7 percent increase off a base of 65 percent implies a 4.4 percentage point increase in prepayment.
 I then divide this number by total prepayment growth by this group between 2012 and 2015 (23 percent).
 Note that the slight difference in base prepayment propensities compared to the regression results is due to the use of static income deciles for illustrative purposes.

-&lt;sup>21At the end of 2011, there was a 23 percent gap in the fraction of pre-crisis mortgages refinanced between the bottom and top income deciles in urban census tracts with high Comcast coverage (65 vs. 88 percent).
+25At the end of 2011, there was a 23 percent gap in the fraction of pre-crisis mortgages refinanced between the bottom and top income deciles in urban census tracts with high Comcast coverage (65 vs. 88 percent).
 The same gap was reduced to 9 percent (89 vs. 98 percent) by the end of 2015.
 I take the ratio of the aforementioned prepayment growth and the reduction of the gap (14 percent).

-&lt;sup>22Zuo (2021) estimates an average take-up rate of 10.6 percent between 2012 and 2015, but those rates were likely higher in urban areas.
+26Zuo (2021) estimates an average take-up rate of 10.6 percent between 2012 and 2015, but those rates were likely higher in urban areas.